Waco, Texas: 21st century

 During the presidency of George W. Bush, Waco was the home to the White House Press Center.
 The press center provided briefing and office facilities for the press corps whenever Bush visited his "Western White House" Prairie Chapel Ranch near Crawford, about 25 mi northwest of Waco.

 On May 17, 2015, a violent dispute among rival biker gangs broke out at Twin Peaks restaurant.
 The Waco police intervened, with nine dead and 18 injured in the incident.
 More than 170 were arrested.
 No bystanders, Twin Peak employees, or officers were killed.
 This was the most high-profile criminal incident since the Waco siege, and the deadliest shootout in the city's history.

 Geography

-Waco is located at 31°33'5" North, 97°9'21" West (31.551516, –97.155930).